r-nikhil/instaconsult/README.md

 <h1>BIDS</h1>

 17)/add_bid.
 POST request.
-Check the code for values you have to send
+Check the code for values you have to send.
+18)/view_bid:id.
+Get request.
+Here the id is project id.
+The frontend has to keep track of which project the user is searching for